 Their logo says it all 😀

-However, as these are simply videos in all respect, and do not use your power or heart rate figures, they use RPE (Rated Perceived Exertion).
+However, these are simply videos respectively and do not use your power or heart rate figures; instead they use RPE (Rated Perceived Exertion).

 The RPE scale is used to measure the intensity of your exercise.
 The RPE scale runs from 1 – 10, with 1 being very very light exercise i.e. eating pizza, to 10 being a full-on sprint effort.
 Although you may be able to judge ‘an effort 8’ well, in a real race, you do what’s necessary.
 The competitive-edge Zwift racing has to offer, in my opinion, sets it apart from workouts and workout videos.